mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_nis_scaler/README.md

 2. Locate the log file for the software.
 It will typically be stored at `%LocalAppData%\XR_APILAYER_NOVENDOR_nis_scaler.log`.

 3. In the log file, search for the first line reading "Could not load config for ...".
-The name specified on this line is the application name.
+The name specified on this line is the application name:

 ```
 dllHome is "C:\Program Files\OpenXR-API-Layers"